Rights of union representatives under collective agreements

 15.7.1 Union representatives shall be permitted to attend assemblies, meetings, conferences and courses organised by the relevant trade union for up to one week once a year without reduction in regular pay.
 Such absences shall be notified to the supervisor at least one week in advance.

-15.8.1 Members elected to the bargaining committee of the relevant union shall be permitted to perform that task without reduction in regular pay.
-Such absences shall be reported to the supervisor with reasonable notice.
+15.8.1 Those union members who are elected to the bargaining committee of the respective trade union shall be granted permission to carry out that task without reduction in regular wages.
+The supervisor shall be notified of such absences with reasonable notice.

 15.9 Protection of union representatives at work